 Implementation Guide No. 2021-1, Implementation Guidance Update-2021.
 The implementation guide 2021 states that it may be appropriate for a government to establish a capitalization policy that would require capitalization of certain types of assets whose individual acquisition costs are less than the threshold for an individual asset.
-The statement will be effective for the year-end December 31, 2024.
-The Center is evaluating the impact the standard will have on its financial statements.
+This statement was adopted for the year ended December 31, 2024.
+There was no impact to the financial statements upon adoption.